veraDanilova/UD-MULTIGENRE/README.md

                 "sent_id = answers": "Question-answers are posts from Yahoo!s community-driven question-answering web site, Yahoo!
 Answers, where individuals submit and answer questions which may be on any topic.
 This data was collected in 2011 (source)[https://catalog.ldc.upenn.edu/LDC2012T13]"
             }
         },
+...
 ```
+**nopattern** value of prefix pattern is used mostly for single-genre treebanks where the whole treebank is assigned to a specific genre.

 ## Genre selection criteria

 | Genre            | In UD        | Criteria                                                                                                      |